 But, don’t panic – you can still get a decent domain name from domain registrars like Namecheap for around $9-18/year.

-And many of the website builders on our list include a free domain name in the first year (with slightly higher prices thereafter – which some might say are worth it, given that you don’t have to deal with an additional company).
+And many of the site builders on our list include a free domain name in the first year (with slightly higher prices thereafter – which some might say are worth it, given that you don’t have to deal with an additional company).

 Purchasing a domain name through Squarespace